How do I run for office?

 There will be a publicity pamphlet for the August 28, 2018 primary election.
-A copy will be mailed to each household with a registered voter in late July.
+A copy was mailed to each household with a registered voter in late July.
 Extra pamphlets are available in the City Clerk's Office.

 How do I submit an argument for a publicity pamphlet?

 The deadline for submission of arguments for the November 6, 2018 publicity pamphlet has passed..

 If you are not registered and want to vote in an election, you must be a qualified voter and be registered to vote at least 29 days prior to the election.
 If you live in Sedona-Yavapai County, you must register to vote with Yavapai County.
 If you live in Sedona-Coconino County, you must register to vote with Coconino County.
 Voter registration forms for both counties are available at the Sedona City Clerk's Office, 102 Roadrunner Drive.

 If you are a registered voter and have changed your name, residential, or mailing address, you need to re-register to vote at least 29 days prior to the election.
 If you have any doubt about your voter registration status contact your county voter registration office: Yavapai County Voter Registration is 928-639-8100; Coconino County Voter Registration is 1-800-793-6181.